Skip To Main Content

 PHS Band/Songwriters Club is a club for all aspiring young musicians.
 We meet to collaborate and perform music together.
 The band will also rehearse music for various campus events.

-Providence Investment Club
+Providence Baking Club

 Students Run Los Angeles (SRLA)